HAST73/HAST73/README.md

 <h3 align="left">Passionate about AI engineering, computer networks, and cybersecurity</h3>

 <h2 align="left">About me:</h2>
-<p align="left">Resoluted undergraduate student with a strong background in artificial intelligence.
-Passionate about the development of artificial intelligence technology, particularly in machine learning and deep learning.
-Patient, industrious, and aspiring.
-Currently seeking an internship to gain knowledge and experience while working with real artificial intelligence systems.</p>
+<p align="left">Resolute undergraduate student with a strong passion for artificial intelligence, particularly in machine learning and deep learning.
+Patient, industrious, and aspiring, eager to contribute to AI development.
+Currently seeking an internship to gain practical experience in the IT field and improve my skills while working on real-world projects.</p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">